LaundrywithOlivia

 Quick Answer: Laundry Symbols Meaning

-• Wash tub icon: How to wash (machine, hand wash, or do not wash).
+• Wash tub icon (Wash (any temperature)): How to wash (machine, hand wash, or do not wash).
+Examples: Wash at 30 °C Wash at 40 °C Wash at 60 °C Hand wash only Do not wash

-• Triangle icon: Bleach rules (allowed, non-chlorine only, or no bleach).
+• Triangle icon (Bleach allowed): Bleach rules (allowed, non-chlorine only, or no bleach).
+Examples: Non-chlorine bleach only Do not bleach

-• Square icon: Drying method (tumble dry, line dry, flat dry, or no tumble).
+• Square icon (Dry (any method)): Drying method (tumble dry, line dry, flat dry, or no tumble).
+Examples: Tumble dry Tumble dry, low heat Line dry Dry flat Do not tumble dry

-• Iron icon: Ironing allowed and heat level (one, two, or three dots).
+• Iron icon (Iron (any temperature)): Ironing allowed and heat level (one, two, or three dots).
+Examples: Iron, low heat Iron, medium heat Iron, high heat Do not iron

 • Crossed symbol: Do not use that method.